Juvenile Marijuana Drug Charges

 For prosecutors who cannot show police had sufficient reason to search a student, your defense attorney can argue for the evidence collected against you to be considered inadmissible.
 We can file a motion to suppress evidence from your case.
 If flaws are found in the prosecutor’s evidence, the charges could be dropped against you, possibly before your case reaches trial.

 Our lawyers will argue vigorously in your defense.
 The prosecutor must prove all elements beyond a reasonable doubt.
 We will use all of our resources at our disposal to show reasonable doubt applies to your case.

 Additional Marijuana Defense Resources

-NORML – Iowa: A concise overview of the various marijuana laws, charges and arrest data that exist within Iowa.
-NORML has additional information about defenses and attorney takes on marijuana laws throughout the country.
+NORML – Iowa: A concise overview of the various marijuana laws, charges, and arrest data that exist within Iowa.
+NORML has additional information about defenses and the attorney’s takes on marijuana laws throughout the country.